Michael W. Smith, Hotel California launch summer at Furth

 The transition proved a successful one, as Smith has since released more than two dozen albums and landed numerous singles on both the adult contemporary and Christian charts.
 He won his second Grammy in 1995 for I’ll Lead You Home and another in 2002 for Worship Again.
 In between, he became the first Christian artist to be honored with the ASCAP Golden Note Award for lifetime achievement in songwriting in 1999.

 Last February, Smith released A Million Lights and Surrounded, his first live worship recording since 2014, just a week apart.
-The two releases became his 30th and 31st Top Ten entries on Billboard's Top Christian Albums chart, the most among solo artists in the span of his career, and they followed Smith's successful "Surrounded By a Million Lights World Tour" in 2017.
+The two releases became his 30th and 31st top 10 entries on Billboard’s Top Christian Albums chart, the most among solo artists in the span of his career, and they followed Smith’s successful “Surrounded By a Million Lights World Tour” in 2017.

 More than just an outstanding songwriter and performer, Smith has given back to the global community throughout his career.
 In 1994, he launched Rocketown, a holistic, faith-based youth outreach facility in downtown Nashville aimed at providing a safe haven for young people in Tennessee to meet and find hope.
 Smith has also raised funds to battle the AIDS epidemic in Africa alongside longtime friend Bono, and he has helped more than 70,000 children through his work with Compassion International.